Applications nowadays have different ways to approach. For example, your application comes in the following flavors.

 Let’s test two different clients

 Let me explain by example.
-The application under test is Rational Team Concert.
-Rational Team Concert comes in a thin client, a browser, and a thick client, an Eclipse environment.
+The application under test is Team Concert.
+Team Concert comes in a thin client, a browser, and a thick client, an Eclipse environment.
 I want to test the creation of a new record, a work item.

 Good to go